dusty-nv/jetson-containers/packages/rag/llama-index/README.md

 JupyterLab logs:  /data/logs/jupyter.log
 ```

 On your Jetson desktop GUI, or on a PC on the same network as Jetson, open your web browser and access the address.
 When prompted, type the password `nvidia` and log in.

-Jupyter Lab UI should show up, with `LlamaIndex_Local-Models.ipynb` listed in the left navigator pane.
+Jupyter Lab UI should show up, with [`LlamaIndex_Local-Models.ipynb`](samples/LlamaIndex_Local-Models.ipynb) listed in the left navigator pane - open it, and follow the guide in the Jupyter notebook.

-Select and open the `LlamaIndex_Local-Models.ipynb`

-Follow the guide on the Jupyter notebook.

 ####  Python Version